telicent-oss/jena-fuseki-kafka/README.md

     # Kafka topic
     fk:topic              "RDF";

-    # Destination Fuseki service
+    # Destination Fuseki service.
+This is a URI path (no scheme, host or port).
-    # This can be the dataset or a specific endpoint ("ds/kafkaIncoming")
+    # This can be the dataset, a specific endpoint ("/ds/kafkaIncoming")
     # with the necessary fuseki:operation.

-    fk:fusekiServiceName  "ds";
+    fk:fusekiServiceName  "/ds";

     # Using Kafka-RAFT
     fk:bootstrapServers   "localhost:9092";